-(1) Statement of Earnings amounts presented for the REIT were taken respectively from audited consolidated financial statements as at December 31, 2024 and 2023.
+(1) Statement of Earnings amounts presented for the REIT were taken respectively from unaudited interim consolidated financial statements as at March 31, 2025 and 2024.

 (2) The difference in net income when comparing the REIT's financial statements for IFRS purposes and the REIT's financial statements for proportionate consolidation purpose (Non-GAAP) relates entirely to the impairment charge recorded on the REIT's loan to Delizy joint venture in accordance with IFRS 9.
 As the loan to Delizy has been considered equity for proportionate consolidation purposes, no impairment under IFRS 9 has been recorded resulting in a reconciliation difference.